 School authorities are charged with the responsibility of safeguarding the safety and well-being of the students in their care.
-In the discharge of that responsibility, school authorities may search the person or property, including vehicles, of a student, with or without the student's consent, whenever they reasonably suspect that the search is required to discover evidence of a violation of a law or school rule.
+In the discharge of that responsibility, school authorities may search the person or property of a student, including vehicles, with or without the student's consent, whenever they reasonably suspect that the search is required to discover evidence of a violation of a law or school rule.
+Hand-held metal detectors may be used to aid in the search.
 School authorities may also conduct random searches of lockers and student vehicles at any time and without notice.
 Anything that is found in the course of a search that may be evidence of a violation of school rules or the law may be taken and held or turned over to the police.
 The school reserves the right not to return items which have been confiscated.